What are the risks if you don’t use sunscreen or a natural sunscreen?

 - Phenylbenzimidazole or Ensulizole produces the Reactive Oxygen Species mentioned that trigger mutations, cell death, disrupt cellular communication, and may be linked to cardiovascular disease.

 - Padimate O may trigger skin rashes or irritations, acne, and inflammation of the hair follicle.
-It has been found to have contamination concerns, change cellular levels as well as an endocrine disruptor.
+It has had contamination concerns, change cellular levels as well as an endocrine disruptor.

 - Octyl Salicylate can cause allergies and have some immune toxicity.